-- From lines up to 350 kV and 50 feet away from lines greater than 350 kV, if operated up to the equipment's maximum reaching radius.
+- Cranes and derricks used in construction must remain a minimum of 20 feet away from lines up to 350 kV and 50 feet away from lines greater than 350 kV, if operated up to the equipment's maximum reaching radius.
 In addition to these minimum safe working distances, the operator must implement specific encroachment prevention precautions.
 For more information, consult osha.gov. - As voltage increases, clearance distances also increase.
 Consult the OSHA regulations at osha.gov for specific clearance requirements and encroachment prevention precautions.
 NOTE: Virginia, South Carolina and North Carolina have State Occupational Safety and Health Plans.
 For further information, visit the State OSHA Program website at osha.gov/stateplans, and click on your state.
 In Texas, follow federal regulations. - Once you have established the required clearance, clearly mark a boundary with tape, signs or barricades. - If any part of the equipment can get closer than 20 feet (for lines up to 350 kV) or 50 feet (for lines greater than 350 kV), or you must work closer than regulations allow, contact Dominion Energy well in advance so any necessary facility protection arrangements can be made, and implement encroachment prevention precautions.